 The viewing group is a concept to control the content of the display.
 It works as an on/off switch for any drawing instruction assigned to the corresponding viewing group.
 The concept can be seen as a filter on the list of drawing instructions [S-100, 9-11.1.3].

-Interoperability catalogue viewing groups takes precedence over the applicable viewing groups for those feature instances in a supported product specification, and that are included in a S100_IC_DrawingInstruction or S100_IC_Feature instance.
+Interoperability catalogue viewing groups take precedence over the applicable viewing groups for those feature instances in a supported product specification, and that are included in a S100_IC_DrawingInstruction or S100_IC_Feature instance.

 Impacts on portrayal catalogues